Rett Syndrome Research Trust Establishes Translational Medicine Advisory Board - News Break

 Rett Syndrome Research Trust Establishes Translational Medicine Advisory Board

-Four nationally prominent leaders in medical research join the board to advance progress toward a cure for Rett Syndrome.
+TRUMBULL, Conn.
+(PRWEB) May 20, 2021.
 The Rett Syndrome Research Trust has established a Translational Medicine Advisory Board to provide new strategic direction for its CURE 360 agenda and open new avenues of innovative research that can be applied to Rett Syndrome.
-Four internationally recognized leaders in the field of medical research have joined the advisory board, all of whom have significant, broad academic and industry experience and are actively working on translating basic science advances into patient care.www.sfgate.com
+Four internationally recognized leaders in the field of medical research have joined the advisory board, all of whom have significant, broad academic and industry experience and are actively working on translating basic science advances into patient care.www.timesunion.com